-Fair value of the loans and advance from shareholder(s) could be materially less than its carrying amount as the terms of the loans and advance from shareholder(s) do not represent terms that the Company could obtain on similar loans with arm's length parties.
+Fair value of the loans and advance from shareholder(s) could be materially less than its carrying amount as the terms of the loans and advance from shareholder(s) do not represent terms that the Company could obtain on similar loans with arm's-length parties.
 Accordingly, the fair value of these loans would differ from the current book value.
-Due to the Company's credit risk, it is unrealistic to expect an arm's length third party to provide an equivalent level of debt financing, or at least the terms on which such funding would be made available is undeterminable.
+Due to the Company's credit risk, it is unrealistic to expect an arm's-length third party to provide an equivalent level of debt financing, or at least the terms on which such funding would be made available is undeterminable.
 Accordingly, the fair value of these loans has not been disclosed as a reasonable estimate cannot be made.
 For all other current assets and liabilities, book value approximates fair value.

-The following table provides the quantitative disclosures of fair value measurement hierarchy of the Company's financial assets and liabilities measured on recurring basis.
+The following table provides the quantitative disclosures of fair value measurement hierarchy of the Company's financial assets and liabilities measured on a recurring basis.

-June 30, 2023 Decen nber 31, 2022 Quoted prices in Significant : Significant Quo ted prices in Significa ant observable Signific ant active markets observable inputs unob servable inputs act ive markets inpu its (Level 2) unobservabl e i nputs (Level 1) (Level 2) (Level 3) (Level 1) (Level 3) Financial assets and liabilities measured at fair value Cash \$ 75,205 \$ - \$ - \$ 55,361 \$ - \$
+June 30, 2024 December 31, 2023 Quoted prices in Significant Significant Quoted prices in Significant Significant active markets observable inputs unobservable active markets (Level observable inputs unobservable inputs (Level 1) (Level 2) inputs (Level 3) 1) (Level 2) (Level 3) Financial assets and liabilities measured at fair value Cash \$ 265,432 . \$ - \$ - \$ 567,078 \$ - \$ -